Recover Excessive Ship and Debit Claims

-Smyyth Ship and Debit audit technology and processes enable us to expertly investigate and validate these allowances against the Ship and Debit agreement to prevent inaccurate payments.
+Our matching and reconciliation technology enables us to identify, investigate, and validate these allowances against your Ship and Debit agreement to identify inaccurate payments.
 Records reviewed include EDI, XML transactions, SKU price variances, product returns, price protection, in-field transfers, rebates, short shipments, drop-shipments, stock rotations, sell-ins, sell-through, and impact of other rebate and allowance programs.

 Prevent abuse and errors